meilisearch/documentation/guides/advanced_guides/configuration.md

 **CLI option**: `--dump-batch-size`

 Sets the batch size used in the dump importation process.
 This number corresponds to the maximum number of documents indexed in each batch.
 A larger value will take less time but use more memory.

+If the process is killed, this means that you do not have enough RAM.
+Consider reducing this number.

+If the process is too slow and you have a lot of RAM, consider improving this number as it will accelerate the indexation.
+If the process is killed, it means you put a number to high, try to find the good balance.

 **Example**
 Imagine you set `--dump-batch-size 1000` and your dump contains 2600 documents.
 Instead of indexing all 2600 docs in one go, the engine will :